 4. If you haven’t started Social Security yet, consider delaying applying for your own benefit until age 70.
 Beyond the built-in annual cost of living adjustments of Social Security, your benefit will increase by 8% each year that you delay from your full retirement age until age 70 by simply waiting.
 Your full retirement age is somewhere between age 66 to 67 depending on your year of birth.
 Receiving 24%-32% more each month in Social Security benefits for the rest of your life can be a handsome inflation-fighting boost.

 5. Go back to work.
 Statistics show that almost half of all retirees go back to work after two or three years of retirement and they go back to work for reasons beyond satisfying income needs.
-In other words, they get bored, and work satisfies their need for social interaction and the need to be part of something bigger than themselves.
+In other words, they get bored.
+Work satisfies their need for social interaction and the need to be part of something bigger than themselves.
 Find a part-time job that is interesting to you for a day or two a week.
 With a nationwide worker shortage, there are endless opportunities for retirees to find the kind of job they would enjoy with the flexible schedule that they desire.
 Being engaged in something that interests you, while picking up a couple of bucks to help with inflation can be realized…have fun!

 6. Replace light bulbs and fixtures with LED.
 LED bulbs last longer and use 25% less electricity than outdated light bulbs that you still might be using in your home.